 | Skyscanner gives me the best deals in flights.
 They also have the best app for finding hotels and flight deals around the world.
 The price tracker alert has saved me a lot of money so I can travel more!|

 The Mobius Arch is one of many arches in the Alabama Hills.
 It is not by any means an impressive arch like the ones in Arches National Park, but it is nonetheless impressive in its own right.
-At a mere 6 ft. high and 17 ft.
+At a mere 6 ft.
+High and 17 ft.
 Wide, you would use your normal focal lenses to frame Mt.
 Whitney with the arch.
 Next to the arch is an even smaller arch called the Lathe Arch – it too can frame Mt.
 Whitney with some clever maneuvering of camera positions.

-While the Mobius Arch is the main draw of the area, it’s not the only thing that makes Alabama Hills and epic destination for photography and adventure.
+While the Mobius Arch is the main draw of the area, it’s not the only thing that makes Alabama Hills a major destination for photography and adventure.
 The orange rocks that make up most of the landscape is a weathered volcanic rock that is 200 million years old, and the potato-shaped boulders are aged around 80 million years old.
 Indeed, the scene takes on an otherworldly appearance, like you were transported into an alien realm.

 That and it’s proximity to Los Angeles make an ideal place for movie locations – if you’ve watched movies such as Gladiator, Iron Man, Gone in 60 Seconds, then you’ve probably seen the landscapes of the Alabama Hills.
 The famed “Movie Road” leads to many film locations within the Alabama Hills and through Mobius Arch and about a dozen or so other arches in the area.